winitzki/scall/tutorial/programming_dhall.md

 We have seen the function `streamToList` that extracts at most a given number of values from the stream.
 This function can be seen as an example of a **size-limited aggregation**: a function that aggregates data from the stream in some way but reads no more than a given number of data items from the stream.
-The size limit is important for guaranteeing termination.
+(The size limit guarantees termination.)

 We will now generalize size-limited aggregations from lists to arbitrary greatest fixpoint types.
 The result will be a `fold`-like function whose recursion depth is limited in advance.